magic0whi/notebook/contents/cpp-notes/cpp-notes.md

   }
   ```
 - Standard Arrays
-  It's more safe, but has little bit more overhead.
+  It's more safe, but has a little bit more overhead.
   ```cpp
   import std;
   int main() {